 It would be impossible to eat something unclean if you are not even supposed to touch it.

-So, to reiterate: There are many who insist that "pork today is different from pork in Biblical times."
-Well, that's not true!
+So, to reiterate, there are many who insist that "pork today is different from pork in Biblical times."
+Unfortunately, that is a lie, straight from the pits of hell!
 Pork is still pork and God said the pig is NOT a "clean" animal - period.
 Why?
 Because as outlined in Leviticus, there are certain criteria to follow.

 Leviticus 11:2 "Tell the people of Isra'el, 'These are the living creatures which you may eat among all the land animals: 3 any that has a separate hoof which is completely divided and chews the cud - these animals you may eat.
 4-6 But you are not to eat those that only chew the cud or only have a separate hoof.
 For example, the camel, the coney and the hare are unclean for you, because they chew the cud but don't have a separate hoof; 7 while the pig is unclean for you, because, although it has a separate and completely divided hoof, it doesn't chew the cud.
 (CJB)